 Ontario is Canada’s largest agricultural employer and faces some of the country’s most critical labour challenges.

-- For more information on Ontario’s agricultural production trends and labour market challenges, download the fact sheet or full provincial report.
+For more information, download the fact sheet or the full report.